omarespejel/starknet-migration-demo/README.md

 The leaf hash should match between TypeScript and Cairo.

-**Note:** If `bun install` fails for `@starkware-industries/starkware-utils`, you may need to install it from GitHub or use an alternative Poseidon implementation.
+**Note:** If `npm install` fails for `@starkware-industries/starkware-utils`, you may need to install it from GitHub or use an alternative Poseidon implementation.
 The merkle tree generation will still work if you have the correct dependencies.

 **Step 1.2: Create Snapshot File**